Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: A priori estimates, compactness and relaxation in the Cauchy-Lipschitz framework

-To conclude the proof of Theorem \ref{thm:Compactness}, there now remains to show that $v(t) \in V(t,\mu(t))$ for $\Lcal^1$-almost every $t \in [0,T]$.
-To this end, observe first that as a consequence of hypothesis \ref{hyp:CICL}-$(iv)$ combined with Lemma \ref{lem:MeasurableSel}-$(a)$ and $(c)$, there exists for each $n \geq 1$ a measurable selection
+To conclude, there simply remains to show that $v(t) \in V(t,\mu(t))$ for $\Lcal^1$-almost every $t \in [0,T]$.
+To this end, observe that as a consequence of Hypothesis \ref{hyp:CICL}-$(iv)$ combined with Lemma \ref{lem:MeasurableSel}-$(a)$ and $(c)$, there exists for each $n \geq 1$ a measurable selection

 which satisfies

 for $\Lcal^1$-almost every $t \in [0,T]$, where we also used \eqref{eq:AscoliMeasures}.
 Whence, by a direct application of Lebesgue's dominated convergence theorem, it necessarily follows that